HPDL Staff

 HPDL Board Members

-The Board of Directors holds monthly meetings (the fourth Monday of every month at 7:00 PM) at the HPDL offices.
-All HPDL meetings are open to the public.
+Board meetings are held on fourth Monday of every month at 7:00 PM at the HPDL offices.

 President